moneroexamples/openmonero/tests/README.md

 make test

 # the above command will produce summary of test results (shown below).
-# for verbouse output, the following command can use
+# for verbose output, the following command can use used
 # make test ARGS=-V

 # individual tests executables can also be run. they are located in